AnnaShtyn/Final-Project/README.md

-# 🏨 Hotel Booking Analysis: Demand and Financial Performance
+# 🏨 Resort vs City Hotel: Revenue and Demand Analysis

 An analytical project comparing two types of hotels in Portugal — **Resort Hotel** (Algarve) and **City Hotel** (Lisbon) — in terms of financial performance and demand, based on real booking data.